juxhouse/bela-resources/reference/Telemetry-APM-Tools.md

 <br><br>

-Some tools fall back to circular layouts — visually interesting, architecturally meaningless:
+Some tools fall back to circular layouts.
+They are visually interesting but architecturally meaningless:

 ![Architecture](traditional-apm-tools-circular-layout.png)